 Individual users are also at risk of ransomware attacks.
 Below are some of the steps you can take to protect against ransomware.

-The best defense against ransomware attacks is by taking regular backups of your data.
-By this way, you don’t have to worry about the threats posed by ransomware.
-Even if your systems or files get encrypted, you don’t have to pay ransom to see your data again.
+The leading defense against ransomware attacks is by taking normal backups of your data.
+By this way, you don’t get to worry about the threats postured by ransomware.
+Even in case your systems or files get encrypted, you don’t have to pay to ransom to see your data again.

 Some ransomware variants search and encrypt backup systems too.
 Such ransomware variants gain entry to a computer system and then manually work their way through the network to get to servers.

 So if you back up your data on a local storage device instead of a network shared drive, you can protect your data from ransomware.
 Ransomware or the cybercriminals behind that ransomware can’t reach your local storage device since they stay offline most of the time (not directly connected to computer systems).

 Protect Against Ransomware: Avoid Suspicious Emails and Links

 One of the primary methods by which ransomware infiltrates a system is through phishing attacks.
 When a user opens a malicious attachment in a spam email or clicks on a malicious URL, ransomware gets installed on their machine.